mikewojtkiewicz/ChannelManagerDocumentation/docs/source/setup.rst

 -------------------
 Game Rooms are channels that are tailored to the type of game that a user is playing.
 The voice channel gets renamed based on what the majority of players are playing in the channel.
 Like Auto Voice Groups, new channels are created when a user joins a Game Room so that there is always a free channel.
+Presently, the Discord API doesn't handle Custom Statuses that well, so if a user joins a Game Room with a custom status, the custom status will be used as the name of the Voice Channel.

 | To create Game Rooms, run the ``/create gameroom`` command.
 For example:
 | ``/create gameroom``